rackerlabs/docs-cloud-identity/api-docs/api-reference/methods/users/post-user-information-and-password-v2.0.rst

    user.\ **RAX-AUTH:defaultRegion**, String *(Optional)*, "The default region that the user is assigned to.
-Must be one of the regions available in the service catalog." user.\ **RAX-AUTH:phonePin**, String *(Optional)*, "Specify a new phone PIN for the user account.
+Must be one of the regions available in the service catalog." user.\ **RAX-AUTH:phonePin**, String *(Optional)*, "Specify a new Support PIN for the user account.
 Ensure that the value specified meets the following
    criteria:

    - Use six numeric digits (such as 871694).
-A phone PIN cannot include more than three repeating numbers.
+A Support PIN cannot include more than three repeating numbers.
 (444 is OK, but 4444 is not.)
-A phone PIN cannot include more than three sequential numbers.
+A Support PIN cannot include more than three sequential numbers.
 (234 is OK, but 2345 is not.)" user.\ **OS-KSADM:password**, String *(Optional)*, "Specify a new password